erikdelange/EXIN-Test-Suite-Management/README.md

 ##### Software Architecture
 The program is started by running *main.py* which opens the main window.
 Every window or dialog is a separate module within package *ui*.
-All global variables and constants are kept in *config.py*.
-Code to actually run the interpreter is in *runner.py*.
+All global variables and constants are kept in [config.py](/code/config.py).
+Code to actually run the interpreter is in [runner.py](/code/runner.py).

 ###### Communication between dialogs
 The main window communicates with the script- and result dialogs by sending signals to slots in these two dialogs.
-To be able to maintain this link the last two dialogs inform the main window whenever they are destroyed.
+To be able to maintain this link the last two dialogs inform the main window whenever they are destroyed, thus cutting the link.

 ###### JSON Schema
 Because a test script contains many different components it is stored as a JSON file.
 Loading incorrectly formatted